-- In cases where jurisdiction cannot be established in accordance with paragraph 1, each Member State may extend its jurisdiction over training for terrorism, as referred to in Article 7, where the offender is not a national or a resident and provides training such training to its nationals or residents.
-The Member State shall inform the Commission thereof.26 - 2.
+- 1a.
+Each Member State may extend its jurisdiction over training for terrorism, as referred to in Article 7, where the offender is not a national or a resident and provides training such training to residents and nationals.
+The Member State shall inform the Commission thereof27. - 2.
 When an offence falls within the jurisdiction of more than one Member State and when any of the States concerned can validly prosecute on the basis of the same facts, the Member States concerned shall cooperate in order to decide which of them will prosecute the offenders with the aim, if possible, of centralising proceedings in a single Member State.
-To this end, the Member States may have recourse to Eurojust in order to facilitate cooperation between their judicial authorities and the coordination of their action. - (...)
-Account shall be taken of the following factors: - (a) the Member State shall be that in the territory of which the acts were committed, - (b) the Member State shall be that of which the perpetrator is a national or resident, - (c) the Member State shall be the Member State of origin of the victims, - (d) the Member State shall be that in the territory of which the perpetrator was found. - 3.
-Each Member State shall take the necessary measures also to establish its jurisdiction over the offences referred to in Articles 3 to 12 14 and 16 in cases where it refuses to hand over or extradite a person suspected or convicted of such an offence to another Member State or to a third country.
+To this end, the Member States may have recourse to Eurojust in order to facilitate cooperation between their judicial authorities and the coordination of their action. - (...)28 Account shall be taken of the following factors: - (a) the Member State shall be that in the territory of which the acts were committed, - (b) the Member State shall be that of which the perpetrator is a national or resident, - (c) the Member State shall be the Member State of origin of the victims, - (d) the Member State shall be that in the territory of which the perpetrator was found. - 3.
+Each Member State shall take the necessary measures also to establish its jurisdiction over the offences referred to in Articles 3 to 14 and 16 in cases where it refuses to hand over or extradite a person suspected or convicted of such an offence to another Member State or to a third country.

-6326/16 MP/mj 21 ANNEX DG D 2B LIMITE EN
+5982/16 MP/mj 21 ANNEX DG D 2B LIMITE EN